How Vince Neil Beat Motley Crue to the Punch With ‘Exposed’

-And on April 27, 1993, the blond banshee drew first musical blood against his erstwhile Crue mates — beating them into record stores by nearly a year — with the release of his debut solo album, Exposed.
+Vince Neil drew first musical blood against his then-estranged Motley Crue band mates, beating them into record stores by nearly a year with the April 27, 1993 release of his debut solo album, Exposed.

-What’s more, while the new Motley Crue would try (and fail) to essentially grow up by replacing their partying ways with brooding grunge philosophies, Neil was wise enough to stick with what he knew.
+But while the new Motley Crue would try – and fail – to essentially grow up by replacing their partying ways with brooding grunge philosophies, Neil was wise enough to stick with what he knew.

-Even the musicians hired to co-write the material with Neil made perfectly good sense for someone determined on staying his musical course, and included talented Night Ranger and Damn Yankee, Jack Blades (who brought with him the mandatory ballad in “Can’t Change Me,” among other tunes), former Billy Idol guitar shredder Steve Stevens, and recent Ozzy Osbourne cast-off, Phil Soussan.
+Even the musicians hired to co-write the material with Neil made perfectly good sense for someone determined on staying his musical course, including the talented Jack Blades.
+The Night Ranger and Damn Yankees star brought with him the mandatory ballad in “Can’t Change Me,” among other tunes.
+Also on board were former Billy Idol guitar shredder Steve Stevens, and recent Ozzy Osbourne cast-off Phil Soussan.

-But despite the high profile tour, music videos and fan-pleasing songs, Exposed rose no further than a respectable No. 13 on the U.S. album chart and failed to earn gold certification – a far cry from the multiple platinum awards that Motley Crue had grown accustomed to stockpiling.
+Despite the high profile dates, music videos and fan-pleasing songs, Exposed rose no further than a respectable No. 13 on the U.S. album chart and failed to earn gold certification – a far cry from the multiple platinum awards that Motley Crue had grown accustomed to stockpiling.

-The only consolation for Neil came from seeing his old bandmates’ endure similar misfortune, when their eponymous LP featuring new singer John Corabi suffered from similarly underwhelming sales and alienated fans with its radical change of sound, to boot.
-Realizing, perhaps, that they were greater than the sum of their parts, Neil was back into the Crue fold in 1997.
+The only consolation for Vince Neil came from seeing his old bandmates’ endure similar misfortune, when their eponymous LP featuring new singer John Corabi suffered from similarly underwhelming sales after alienating fans with its radical change of sound.
+Realizing, perhaps, that they were greater than the sum of their parts, Neil was back into the fold by 1997.